-How to Prepare for a successful Interview
+How to prepare for a successful interview

 Some recruiters are quite formal and might have a list of educational questions to determine your professional knowledge, experience, personality, and ability to think on your feet.
 Others will have more of a casual conversation and not ask too many educational questions.
 The recruiters (who are usually the administrators at the school) are also trying to give you a feel for their school because they want you to feel comfortable about the school and region.
 Here is a general list of interview questions that might be helpful in your preparation.
 Feel free during interviews to ask the recruiters questions about the school and the region (that you might not have gotten from the Search website and from viewing the school’s website).
 The process of connecting schools and educators is all about a fit for both the school and the candidate.

 Some people have never interviewed for a job before, whilst others come across as super-confident and seem to enjoy talking about themselves to an audience.
-Wherever you are on this job – seeking spectrum, we have put together a few things to consider before attending an interview for an international school position.
+Wherever you are on this job-seeking spectrum, we have put together a few things to consider before attending an interview for an international school position.

 Begin by creating a list that covers 3 major areas of what you’re hoping to find on the next leg of your journey- ‘Professionally, Personally and Financially’.
 Nothing you write down has to be shared with anyone, so be very straight with yourself.
-This list won’t make the decision for you, but it will put you on the right track to making these all important and incredibly exciting decisions.
+This list won’t make the decision for you, but it will put you on the right track to making these all-important and incredibly exciting decisions.

 During the Interview

-Many of us have trouble saying how wonderful we are, but in the space of 30 minutes you don’t have time to be coy!
+Many of us have trouble saying how wonderful we are, but in the space of 30 minutes, you don’t have time to be coy!
 Aim for the fine line between humble and hero – point out the things you are good at and how you are the best for the position.
-Schools are looking for staff who are fantastic team members – able to get on with all community members, so aim to be likeable, charming, sit straight, smile, have eye contact and be interested.
+Schools are looking for staff who are fantastic team members – able to get on with all community members, so aim to be likable, charming, sit straight, smile, have eye contact, and be interested.
 Don’t forget, honesty is the best policy.
 Let your own personality shine through and let go of being perfect.
 Just be yourself!

 Questions at the end